 There are a variety of tools out there that will help you determine what your speed is and just how to fix it.
 Two tools that Mr. WPress uses and trusts are the Pingdom Tools and Google Page Speed Insights.
-Pingdom Tools will help to analyze all of the assets your web page loads.
-While Google Page Speed Insights will help you with various optimization items that can be improved upon.
-Using them side by side of one another can produce some very nice results.
+Pingdom Tools will help to analyze all of the assets your web page loads, while Google Page Speed Insights will help you with various optimization items that can be improved upon.
+Using them side by side makes a complete picture of page speed.

 The video below is very informative.
 It is put on by a Google developer advocate at an Oreilly conference.
 The video discusses the critical rendering path that a request must take to go to the server and provide the information you requested.
 This is know as Round Trip Time to the server (RTT).